tldr-pages/tldr/pages/linux/cgroups.md

 # cgroups

 > Cgroups aka control groups is a Linux kernel feature for limiting, measuring, and controlling resource usage by processes.
+> Cgroups however is not a command, but rather a collection of commands, see the relevant pages below.
 > More information: <https://www.kernel.org/doc/Documentation/cgroup-v2.txt>.

 cgroups does not have man page. `cgcreate`, `cgexec`, and `cgclassify` are the tools collectively known as cgroups.
 These tools are used or responsible for management of `cgroup`.
 Please refer to the respective man pages for futher info.